-Figure 35 Architecture of Jalen
+Figure 3.4 Architecture of Jalen

 Jalen offers a valuable tool that provides an energy count on a code level so that there is an increased understanding at the energy consumption and distribution in software.
 Jalen is also one of the very few toolkits that detect energy hotspots in code and knows what particular areas of software are energy intensive.
 Jalen has been tested with experiments on a range of different programs from simple algorithms to real-world scenarios demonstrating its versatility and the potential of energy code profiling.
-The information gathered from Jalen will help developers find out which methods are energy intensive so they can change the ways they code to ‘reduce the energy footprint of their application' [6][REFERENCE].
+The information gathered from Jalen will help developers find out which methods are energy intensive so they can change the ways they code to ‘reduce the energy footprint of their application' [6].

 Unlike Opacitor, Jalen prefers statistical sampling over bytecode instrumentation.
 It also presents data as percentages rather than raw Joules values.
 This is because different hardware changes the determined results which is not a problem that Opacitor finds.
 Offering the results as a percentage means that results do not change drastically when the hardware changes as they do when the data are presented as a Joules count.